united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

 ### Sample command for the processvaluetable in the factoryinsight database:

-1. First, turn on compression:
+1. The first step is to turn on data compression on the target table, and set the compression options.
+Refer to the [TimescaleDB documentation](https://docs.timescale.com/api/latest/compression/alter_table_compression/) for a full list of options.

     ```sql
     ALTER TABLE processvaluetable SET (timescaledb.compress, timescaledb.compress_segmentby = 'asset_id', timescaledb.compress_orderby = 'valuename');